HanSip30/Simple_Gacha/README.md

-# PROJECT NOT CONTINUED
+# puyeng aswww
 Hello, this is my first Repository

-PROJECT FAILED
+mending turu